mafranks/asciiRPG/README.md

 There is an item shop available to purchase items and a magic shop to purchase spells.

 This is still very much a work in progress.
 I'm working on it as I have free time and hope to get it finished within a month or two.
 Please let me know if you find any bugs!

+To run the game, use the main.py file.

+`python3 main.py`